Accounting principles for the parent company

 Lease payments are treated as rentals.

-Provisions in the balance sheet comprise those items which the company is committed to covering either through agreements or otherwise, but which are not yet realized.
+Provisions in the balance sheet comprise those items which the company is committed to covering either through agreements or otherwise, but which are not yet realised.
 Changes to provisions are included in the income statement.